 If you aren’t sure how to trim your dog’s nails, have trouble with it or find that your dog protests the deed so much that you just can’t get it done, a veterinarian or grooming shop will be able to do it for you for a small fee.
 It takes just a few minutes to do.
 Pick someone that is close to your home to help keep travel time to a minimum.

 When it is extremely hot outside, a dog will do almost anything to find relief.
-Some dogs that are left outside when the temps spike have discovered that if they dig a hole and lay in it that it helps to cool them off.
+Some dogs that are left outside when the temperatures spike have discovered that if they dig a hole and lay in it that it helps to cool them off.
 If you find your dog digging in shady places when it’s hot outside, you should consider bringing them into a cooler environment.

 Spudward was digging holes under the bushes and laying in them to help cool himself off on hot summer days.
 He is not spending as much time outdoors when the temps climb and that has stopped him from digging in those areas of the yard.